skelsec/pypykatz_wasm/README.md

 # I'm just here for the result
 Slow down Morris.
 Files are hosted [here](https://ppk.thu.gg/) by [thugcrowd](https://thugcrowd.com/)
-The compiled version is in the releases tab.
+The compiled versions are at [releases](https://github.com/skelsec/pypykatz_wasm/releases)

 # How does it work
 There is an awesome project called [pyodide](https://github.com/iodide-project/pyodide) which aims to have a fully working python3 interpreter running in webassembly.